Leads from search engines have a 14.6% closing rate versus 1.7% from outbound sources.

 Use the keyword explorer to determine what keywords are being used to find your website, which new phrases can boost traffic, and get all of the metrics you need.

 The rank tracking feature will ensure that you know how your SEO efforts are paying off with exact rankings of individual search phrases.
 Not like your position?
 No problem.
-Improve that page or content with the other areas of your Moz toolbelt and you’ll fly ahead of competitors.
+Improve that page or content with the other areas of your Moz toolbelt, and you’ll fly ahead of competitors.

-Next, the site crawler digs through your web properties to find little issues that you may have not have known existed otherwise.
+Next, the site crawler digs through your web properties to find little issues that you may not have known existed otherwise.
 As you know, SEO is composed of little wins and tweaks that build up your brand into an authority.
 The site crawler function will help you achieve that.

 Lastly, the link explorer helps users keep track of their domain authority, page authority, inbound links, outbound links, and overall backlink profile.
 Links are one of the most important ranking factors, so monitoring them is crucial.